 £'000

-Surplus / (Deficit) per accounts presented for audit 1,954
+Surplus / (Deficit) per accounts presented for audit (1,150)

 Adjustments:

-Provision for legal fees (note) (100)

-Additional depreciation (572)

-Impairment (6,278)
+SFC recurrent grant (81)

+Education contracts 29

+Fees - UK & EU 29

+Staff costs - academic (47)

+Other operating expenses (Agency) (38)

-Surplus / (Deficit) per final accounts (4,996)
+Surplus / (Deficit) per final accounts (1,258)

-4.8 Potential Audit Adjustments
+4.7 Potential Audit Adjustments

-There were no unadjusted errors arising from our audit.
+There were no unadjusted errors arising from our audit, other than those which were clearly trifling.

-4.9 Accounting and financial control systems
+4.8 Accounting and financial control systems

-The College produced high quality draft financial statements for our audit.
-This continues to reflect well on the professionalism of the finance staff and their commitment to maintaining robust financial systems.

-We found that all aspects of the College's financial systems that were reviewed to be well controlled, providing a good basis for the preparation of accounts.

-• There were no matters of weakness identified during the audit that we wish to draw to your attention.
+- The College produced high quality draft financial statements for our audit.
+This continues to reflect well on the professionalism of the finance staff and their commitment to maintaining robust financial systems. - We found that all aspects of the College's financial systems that were reviewed to be well controlled, providing a good basis for the preparation of accounts. - The only areas of weakness identified during the audit that we wish to draw to your attention is the non-compliance with FRS 17 and the late issuing of invoices. - 4.9 Regularity audit - We have issued an unqualified regularity opinion and there are no significant issues that we wish to draw to the Board's attention.

-4.10 Regularity audit

-• We have issued an unqualified regularity opinion and there are no significant issues that we wish to draw to the Board's attention.

-5 CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE

-5.1 Corporate Governance is concerned with structures and processes for decision making, accountability, control and behaviour at the upper levels of the organisation.
-The respective responsibilities of the Dundee College and Tenon Audit are summarised in Appendix 2.
+4.10 Corporate Governance is concerned with structures and processes for decision making, accountability, control and behaviour at the upper levels of the organisation.
+The respective responsibilities of Dundee College and Tenon Audit are summarised in Appendix 2.
 This section of our report comments on the main aspects of our work, and highlights particular issues which arose.

-5.2 Statement on Corporate Governance
+4.11 Statement on Corporate Governance

-The College have included in their financial statements, a statement on Corporate Governance.
-The statement clearly sets out the College's arrangements under each aspect of the code, and is a valuable enhancement of public accountability.

-Although we are not required to form an opinion on the adequacy and effectiveness of the College's Code of Corporate Governance, we are required to report where a statement does not comply with the requirements of SORP or other guidance, or if it is misleading or inconsistent with other information of which we are aware.
+- The College have included in their financial statements, a statement on Corporate Governance.
+The statement clearly sets out the College's arrangements under each aspect of the code, and is a valuable enhancement of public accountability. - Although we are not required to form an opinion on the adequacy and effectiveness of the College's Code of Corporate Governance, we are required to report where a statement does not comply with the requirements of SORP or other guidance, or if it is misleading or inconsistent with other information of which we are aware.